oadoody/Data6505RealEstate/README.md

 Authors: Brian Brennan, Frank Patracuolla, Olivia Doody

  # Objective
   Our objective with this dataset was to help a family that is looking for a home in the NorthEast the US.
-We wanted to advise them in finding the best house for them at the lowest price.
+We wanted to advise them in finding the best location for them at the lowest price.

  # The Client
   Background of our client: